panzerdp/dmitripavlutin.com/content/posts/084-property-exists/index.md

 commentsThreadId: check-if-object-has-property-javascript
 ---

-Due to the dynamic nature of JavaScript, sometimes you need to verify whether a specific property exists in an object.

-In this post, you'll read about the 3 common ways to check for property existence.
+In this post, you'll read 3 common ways to check for property existence in a JavaScript object.

 ```toc
 ```